Get all the latest data for Mozambique?

 What property taxes should landlords expect in Mozambique as of 2026?

-Please note that, in our property pack covering the real estate market in Mozambique, we cover exemptions and deductions available.
+Please note that, in our property pack covering the real estate market in Mozambique, we cover what exemptions or deductions may be available to reduce property taxes for landlords.

 What utilities do landlords often pay in Mozambique right now?